Lone Wolf and Cub vs In the Air Tonight

 The good one in the eighties, not the half-baked crapfest remade in 2006 with the f-ed up remake of this song.
 Still don’t forgive Michael Mann for that.
 I mean, he was there for the TV show!
 Did he not remember what made it — oh never mind.

 “In the Air Tonight” is best known for its slow build to a drum hit that makes people stop and air drum.
-And a silly urban lesson about Collins making this a revenge ode to some guy who supposedly saw Collins’s friend drown.
+And a silly urban legend about Collins making this a revenge ode to some guy who supposedly saw Collins’s friend drown.

 The Reese’s Cup of samurai mashups